Urology CORE Summer Research Program

 Eligibility and Application

-Applicants must be medical students entering their second or third year of medical school.
+Applicants must be a medical student entering their second or third year of medical school.
 For students entering their third year of medical school, it is the responsibility of the student to ensure the proposed research program duration aligns with their medical school schedule.
-The program will be held between Monday, June 12 to Friday, August 4, 2023, for a consecutive 8-week period, however, there is flexibility depending on the student's medical school schedule.
+The program will be held between May and August for a consecutive 8-week period to be determined based on the student’s academic calendar.
 Applicants may be from US or international medical schools.
 Applicants should be able to write in English at an academic level.

 Note: The AAMC defines underrepresented in medicine as those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population.